pietrobraione/jbse/README.md

 ### Dependencies

 JBSE has several dependencies.
 It must be built using a JDK version 8 - neither less, nor more.
 We suggest to use the latest Eclipse Temurin from [Adoptium](https://adoptium.net/) v8 with HotSpot JVM (note that the JDK with the OpenJ9 JVM currently does not work, because there are some slight differences in the standard library classes).
+If you are on an Apple Silicon Mac we suggest to use the JDK Zulu distribution from [Azul](https://www.azul.com/downloads/?package=jdk#zulu).
 The Gradle wrapper `gradlew` included in the repository will take care to select the right version of the JDK.
 Gradle will automatically resolve and use the following compile-time-only dependency:

 * [JavaCC](https://javacc.org), used for compiling the parser for the JBSE settings files.
 * [JUnit](http://junit.org), used for running the regression test suite.